 The Rutherford Refinery operates in accordance with the EPL 12555 and an approved Groundwater Management Plan (GWMP).
-A summary of the GWMP is provided within the OEMP, which is available on the Cleanaway website.
+The GWMP was revised in June 2022 and is available on the Cleanaway website.
 The GWMP describes groundwater quality management and monitoring requirements associated with the hydrogenation plant.